vgstation-coders/vgstation13/tgui/docs/tutorial-and-examples.md

 - `src_object` - The atom, which UI corresponds to in the game world.
 - `ui_interact` - The proc where you will handle a request to open an interface.
-Typically, you would update an existing UI (if it exists), or set up a new instance of UI by calling the `SStgui` subsystem.
+Typically, you would update an existing UI (if it exists), or set up a new instance of UI by calling the `SSvgui` subsystem.
 - `ui_data` - In this proc you munges whatever complex data your `src_object`
 has into an associative list, which will then be sent to UI as a JSON string.
 - `ui_act` - This proc receives user actions and reacts to them by changing